Former Trump ICE director on border separations: ‘They chose to separate themselves’

 Accompanying children were taken from the adults they arrived with and, in the formal policy that was eventually released, were handed over to the Department of Health and Human Services.

-“I don’t give a s–t what anybody says,” Homan added while speaking about Biden administration border policies.
+“I don’t give a shit what anybody says,” Homan added while speaking about Biden administration border policies.
 “This border has put a lot of lives in danger.”

 A Family Reunification Task Force, established under President Biden, has identified nearly 4,000 children that were separated from their parents under the Trump administration.
 Almost 3,000 have been reunified with their family as of February, of which more than 600 were facilitated by the task force.